 Panasonic is a Japanese multinational that is one of the worlds largest television manufacturers and has a revenue of over £20,00,000,000 in 2015 while employing over two hundred and fifty thousand worldwide.
 As well as televisions they make speakers, electronics from radios to satellites, airplane components, finance, agricultural equipment and an almost everything else you can think of.
 They operate under the brand names of Technics and Emersons and have over 500 wholly owned subsidiary companies.

 The HC31’s look like a fairly normal pair of black headphones with a long cable with a matchbox stuck in the middle.
 This matchbox has a clip on and is where the microphone, power and controls for the ANR are stored.
 The Matchbox has the on-off switch on the side, a red LED that shows when it’s active, a volume dial and a large mute button that pauses the effect and your music.
 The earbuds are standard sculpted in-ear units and I found them relatively comfortable.
 The rubber on the buds is quite hard and Lily found them uncomfortable although I liked them.

 I found the best way to use the unit was to have the matchbox clipped on my lapel so the microphone was unobstructed and the controls were easy to reach.
 The cable going to my phone was long enough to get from there to my pocket and the earphones had a fair amount of extra slack available.

 If you’re not interested in noise cancellation you can still use the headphones as you would do normally.

-The headset comes with three standard rubber tips, a double headed adaptor that lets you plug into older style airplane seats and a small nylon bag.
+The headset comes with three standard rubber tips, a double-headed adaptor that lets you plug into older style aeroplane seats and a small nylon bag.

 Earphone type: Canal Type Noise Cancelling Headphones